gettyimages/mesos_offer_filtering_allocator_module/README.md

       ]
     }
     ```
+   - Alternatively, place the (updated to your environment) `modules.json` in the directory configured by `MESOS_MODULES_DIR` env varaible
+     or `--modules-dir` command-line arg.
    - _Note: merge as needed to incoporate other modules_
 3. Configure the `--allocator` command-line arg, or `MESOS_ALLOCATOR` env variable to use the custom allocator
    - example: `--allocator=im_getty_mesos_OfferFilteringAllocator`